Here’s what we know so far:

 Inspectors determined 350 feet of lanes in each direction of the collapsed bridge must be replaced, the AJC previously reported.

-The demolition of the old structure has been replaced and officials announced that the bridge would reopen June 15.
+The demolition of the old structure has been replaced and officials originally announced the bridge would reopen June 15, and later, state officials said they expect it to reopen before May 26.

-But on Wednesday, McMurry announced the contractor behind the repairs, C.W.
-Matthews, can earn an extra $1.5 million for completing the project by May 25 – three weeks earlier than the target completion date..
+McMurry announced the contractor behind the repairs, C.W.
+Matthews, would earn an extra $1.5 million for completing the project by May 25.

 According to AJC's David Wickert, the contractor could earn $2 million for completing it by May 21 and $200,000 for each day before that, up to a total of $3.1 million.